 I feel like I'm the best, but you're not going to get me to say that. ~ Jerry Rice

 I wish I could say something classy and inspirational, but that just wouldn't be our style.
 Pain heals.
 Chicks dig scars.
-Glory...lasts forever. ~ Shane Falco (Keanu Reeves), The Replacements
+Glory ... lasts forever. ~ Shane Falco (Keanu Reeves), in the movie The Replacements (2000)

 I don't want to win enough games to be put on NCAA probation.
 I want to win enough to warrant investigation. ~ Bob Devaney